Periodic notification overview (Windows Runtime apps)

 You can use periodic tile updates with notification cycling.
 By default, a tile on the Start screen shows the content of a single notification until it is replaced by a new notification.
 When you enable cycling, up to five notifications are maintained in a queue and the tile cycles through them.

 If the queue has reached its capacity of five notifications, the next new notification replaces the oldest notification in the queue.
 However, by setting tags on your notifications, you can affect the queue's replacement policy.
-A tag is an app-specific, case-insensitive string of up to 16 alphanumeric characters, specified in the X-WNS-Tag HTTP header.
-Windows compares the tag on an incoming notification with the tags of notifications already in the queue.
+A tag is an app-specific, case-insensitive string of up to 16 alphanumeric characters, specified in the X-WNS-Tag HTTP header in the response payload.
+Windows compares the tag of an incoming notification with the tags of all notifications already in the queue.
 If a match is found, the new notification replaces the queued notification with the same tag.
 If no match is found, the default replacement rule is applied and the new notification replaces the oldest notification in the queue.

 You can use notification queuing and tagging to implement a variety of rich notification scenarios.
 For example, a stock app could send five notifications, each about a different stock and each tagged with a stock name.
 This prevents the queue from ever containing two notifications for the same stock, the older of which is out of date.